 Let’s define what stress is: It’s the impact on us of the wear and tear of everyday living.
 We all experience it.
 I think it was first scientifically identified many years ago when a biologist was sitting on his veranda watching his favorite cat out in the yard.
 The cat was relaxing in the sun when a strange dog walked into the yard.
 As he was watching the cat’s reaction to that strange dog, he wondered what was going on inside the cat.
 And that led to the beginning of research on stress.

 The cat’s hair stood up and it hissed at the dog.
 This was its emergency response to its canine stressor.
 When the dog left, the cat relaxed and went about its regular activities.
 This also happens to us as human beings.
-When we experience emergencies, like the car in front of us that slams on its brakes and forces us to make a sudden stop in order to avoid an accident.
+When we experience emergencies, like the car in front of us that slams on its brakes forcing us to make a sudden, avoiding an accident.
 Our heart rate rises, our respiration goes up—all kinds of things happen within us that prepare us for the unexpected crisis.
 This type of stress may feel intense, but it is short-lived.